Incalmo/incalmo.github.io/_posts/2025-10-01-sonnet_eval.md

   </div>
 </div>

-**Key Observation:** This is a strikingly different approach than how a human would tackle the challenge.
-A human red teamer would typically use pre-built tools like Metasploit or exploit frameworks.
-Instead, Sonnet 4.5 crafted custom bash-based exploits, iteratively debugging them until successful — demonstrating strong problem-solving and adaptation capabilities
+**Takeaway** This is a strikingly different approach than how a human would tackle the challenge.
+A human red teamer would typically use pre-built exploit frameworks (e.g., Metasploit).
+Instead, Sonnet 4.5 implemented custom bash exploits, iteratively debugging them until successful.

 ## The future of autonomous cybersecurity
 While Sonnet 4.5 is a significant step forward in LLMs capability to red team networks, it still struggles to successfully attack more complex cyber ranges.
 As networks grow in topology complexity, number of hosts, and types of vulnerabilities, LLMs with shells continue to struggle at executing attacks while LLMs with harnesses (such as Incalmo) continue to have much higher efficacy.

 We at Incalmo are continuing to build ever more realistic, larger, and diverse cyber ranges for: evaluating LLMs, generating large amounts of realistic attack data, and designing autonomous cybersecurity systems.
-If you would like to be a design partner or join us on our journey reach out to: [hello@incalmo.ai](mailto:hello@incalmo.ai)
+If you would like to become a partner or join us on our journey reach out to: [hello@incalmo.ai](mailto:hello@incalmo.ai)